TomWright/dasel/README.md

 You can import dasel as a package and use it in your applications, or you can use a pre-built binary to modify files from the command line.

 ### Docker
-You also have the option of using the docker image to run dasel for you.
+Run dasel in docker using the image `ghcr.io/tomwright/dasel`.

 ```bash
 echo '{"name": "Tom"}' | docker run -i --rm ghcr.io/tomwright/dasel:latest -p json '.name'